iCliniq Logo

 Patient's Query

-For the past six months, I am totally over thinking about HIV.
+For the past six months, I have been totally overthinking about HIV.
 Now it is clear.

 Patient's Query

 I do not believe in prediction.
 It may be written.
 Ten years is a long time to predict the outcome.
-Stop thinking so much about this otherwise, you will convert into OCD (obsessive-compulsive disorder).
+Stop thinking so much about this; otherwise, you will develop OCD (obsessive-compulsive disorder).

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!